AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 The second drop-down list shows the values configured for the selected attribute.
 Then, the next drop-down list shows the actions that you can configure on the selected attribute.
 The allowed values in the action drop-down are - `include`, `exclude`, `passthrough`, and `flag`.
 For more information about these values, view the definition of [prop](http://docs.oasis-open.org/dita/dita/v1.3/errata01/os/complete/part3-all-inclusive/langRef/ditaval/ditaval-prop.html#ditaval-prop) element in OASIS DITA documentation

-### Add All Properties
+#### Add All Props

-If you want to add all conditional properties or attributes defined in your system with a single click, use the Add All Properties feature.
+If you want to add all conditional properties or attributes defined in your system with a single click, use the Add All Props feature.

 >[!NOTE]
 >